ficocelliguy/bitburner-src/src/Documentation/doc/basic/go_algorithms.md

    ".XOO.", ]
 ```

 The board state can be used to look at all the nodes touching a given point, by looking at an adjacent pair of coordinates.
-For example, this returns a list of all the nodes connected to the current point:

-For example, the point to the 'north' of the current point `x,y` can be retrieved with `board[x + 1]?.[y]`.
+For example, the point to the 'north' of the current point `x, y` can be retrieved with `board[x + 1]?.[y]`.
 If it is a friendly router it will have value `"X"`.
 (It will be undefined if `x,y` is on the north edge of the subnet)

 That info can be used to make decisions about where to place routers.